 - Collagen and gelatin powders are a concentrated supply of a specific healing ingredient.
 I don’t see them as a replacement for bone broth, but rather an addition.
 In fact, some people add a little gelatin powder to their bone broth to increase the ratio of that nutrient if they’re cooking with hard bones.
 So, continue to make bone broth a foundation of your healing diet, but if you would like to try supplementing with additional gelatin and/or collagen, pay attention and see if you notice improvements.

-Knox is the original gelatin, and it's the one my mother used when I was growing up.
+Knox is the original gelatin, and it’s the one my mother used when I was growing up.
 But Knox is made from conventionally raised pigs and might have traces of unhealthy ingredients mixed in with the healthy ones.
 Since this is a health supplement, I recommend seeking out products made from 100% grass-fed animals instead.
-Two companies I like are Great Lakes and Vital Proteins.
-Great Lakes has been around since 1922.
-Vital Proteins is a newer company.
-The quality between the two is equal.
-Great Lakes sources their kosher products from 100% grass-fed beef in Argentina and Brazil.
-Vital Proteins sources theirs from 100% grass-fed beef raised in Brazil.
-They both follow animal welfare guidelines, and they both use third-party testing to ensure their products are free of contaminants.
-The names of their collagen supplements differ (Great Lakes calls theirs “collagen hydrolysate” and Vital Proteins calls theirs “collagen peptides”), but they are the same thing.
-The only caution is that Great Lakes does sell a conventional pork gelatin that I don't recommend.
-The links above and below are to their kosher line which is grass-fed.
-If you're shopping on Amazon or your local health food store, look for the kosher label on the canisters.
+My favorite brand is Great Lakes Their kosher line is made from 100% grass-fed beef in Argentina and Brazil.
+They follow animal welfare guidelines, and they use third-party testing to ensure their products are free of contaminants.
+The only caution is that Great Lakes does sell a conventional pork gelatin that I don’t recommend.
+They also have flavored varieties that I don’t recommend because they contain too many extra ingredients.
+The links below are to their unflavored, grass-fed, pure kosher line.

 5 Paleo AIP Collagen Recipes